-- (5) Notwithstanding section 3(4), where the Council of the municipality deems: - (a) a property to contain a derelict building or structure; and the Council of the municipality may extend the reduction of development charges to a maximum of 120 months from the date of demolition permit to the date of the building permit to facilitate the redevelopment.
+- (5) Notwithstanding section 3(4), where the Council of the municipality deems: - (a) a property to contain a derelict building or structure; and - (b) that it is in the best interest of the community for the derelict building to be demolished;

+the Council of the municipality may extend the reduction of development charges to a maximum of 120 months from the date of demolition permit to the date of the building permit to facilitate the redevelopment.
 All other provisions in section 3(4) shall apply.